lizhizhi7/lizhizhi7.github.io/_posts/2021-5-4-Database Config in Spring Framework.md

     - Java
 ---

-> There are always plenty frameworks to use in spring ecosystem.
+> There are always plenty frameworks to use in Spring ecosystem.
 Today I will introduce some SQL components in spring.

 ## Basic Knowledge